CRDloghorizon/CRDloghorizon.github.io/content/authors/admin/_index.md

 ## Biography

-I am a final-year Doctoral student at the Division of Electronic and Embedded Systems, School of EECS, KTH Royal Institute of Technology, mainly advised by Professor [Zhonghai Lu](https://www.kth.se/profile/zhonghai), and co-supervised by Associate Professor [Dejiu Chen](https://www.kth.se/profile/chendj).
+I have completed my doctoral study at the Division of Electronic and Embedded Systems, School of EECS, KTH Royal Institute of Technology, mainly supervised by Professor [Zhonghai Lu](https://www.kth.se/profile/zhonghai), and co-supervised by Associate Professor [Dejiu Chen](https://www.kth.se/profile/chendj).

 My research interests include hardware accelerators for AI, Network-on-Chip, and embedded sensor systems.
 My recent research focuses on Network-on-Chip-based hardware accelerators, aiming to enhance their performance and efficiency for deep neural network tasks.